taminater/LEAPs/content/leaps/leap-15.md

 ## Abstract
 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the LEAP is implemented, not *why* it should be done or *how* it will be done.
 If the LEAP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->
 The essence of V1 governance is a five-seat representative council elected by the LYRA token holders.
 This group is known as the "Lyra Council" and has the mandate to administer the LEAP framework, which seeks to ensure that changes to the protocol are transparent and well-governed.
 The Lyra Council sits for three calendar months, after which a new Council is elected.
-Sitting on the Council is expected to take ~100 hours per month and each member will receive 10,000 LYRA per month.

 ##  Motivation